 Academic Senate serves as the collective voice of all faculty and staff members at Denver College of Nursing.
-Members of Academic Senate include the following: the Program Directors of each program offered at the college; one faculty representative from each program offered at the college; one skills laboratory faculty; one simulation faculty; one clinical faculty; Director of Simulation; Director of Clinical Practicum/Placement; Director of Student Services; Director of Career Services; Director of Academic Support; Registrar; and the heads of other departments as needed.
+Members of Academic Senate include the following: the Program Directors of each program offered at the college; one faculty representative from each program offered at the college; one skills laboratory faculty; one simulation faculty; one clinical faculty; Director of Simulation and Clinical; Director of Student and Career Services; and the heads of other departments as needed.
 Student participation is welcomed and a minimum of two (2) students (ex officio) are invited to be a part of the committee.
 Academic Senate provides input into curriculum, educational standards, policies, procedures, and recommendations for more effective educational operations.
 Items requiring approval for implementation receive a final vote from this committee and those recommendations are carried forward for review by the Executive Committee.